ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/installation.md

 ## Prerequisite

-Please complete the Self Serve FTU (First-Time User) flow for sign up, site creation, feed upload, and relevancy configuration.
+Before proceeding with the installation of the Autosuggest JS SDK, you must complete the initial onboarding and configuration of your Unbxd account through the Self Serve Dashboard.
+This setup includes account registration, site creation, feed upload, and relevancy configuration, which are required for the SDK to function correctly.

+Detailed guidance on completing the onboarding process is available in the Self Serve Dashboard documentation:
 [Self Serve Dashboard Documentation](https://unbxd.com/docs/site-search/integration-documentation/onboarding-flow/)

 ---